heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 ---

-You can be asked to answer questions regarding the theoretical content as well as the practical content of the slides/READMEs/videos during the practical work review or the evaluations.
+You can be asked to answer questions regarding the theoretical content as well as the practical content during the practical work review or the evaluations.
 Both aspects are complementary and important.

 We will try our best to give you your grades and feedback as quickly as possible so you can improve for the next work.